multilingual

 The best way to showcase the functionality of this plugin is creating a tutorial in which we’ll create our very own multilingual website.

 So far so good.
-Next we’ll need to add some content to our new website.
-This is going to be a site about a fictional company called “Lettuce INC.” that produces 100% natural lettuce (Lactuca sativa). :)
+Next we’ll need to add some content to our new WordPress website.
+This is going to be a site about a fictional company called “Lettuce INC.” that produces 100% natural lettuce (Lactuca sativa). 🙂

 We’ll have four pages: Home, About, Blog and Contact.
 Also we’ve selected the Home page to be a static one (as opposed to displaying our latest posts).
 You can do this from the admin panel, just go under Settings → Reading.

-The available languages will be English and Romanian.
+The available languages will be English (default language) and Romanian.

 Setting up WPML, the multilingual plugin for WordPress

+The first thing you need to do is install WPML to get to the setup wizard.
 Before we can start translating anything we need to tell WPML what languages we’ll have on our site.
-So head over in the WordPress admin and select WPLM → Languages.
+So head over in the WordPress dashboard and select WPLM → Languages.

 The next step lets us select the secondary languages for our site.
-I’ve selected Romanian.
+I’ve selected Romanian as the language for the translated content.

-The third and final step to activating WPML consists of adding a language switched.
+The third and final step to activating WPML consists of adding a language switcher.
 This way the visitors will be able to easily select their preferred language.
-While available in the form of a widget, it’s also possible to insert it directly into the theme using the icl_post_languages() function, but this is outside the scope of the current tutorial.
+While available in the form of a language switcher widget, it’s also possible to insert it directly into the WordPress theme using the icl_post_languages() function, but this is outside the scope of the current tutorial.

 Translating our content